Simon Watts: Second term, 2023–present

 During the 2023 New Zealand general election, Watts retained North Shore by a margin of 16,330 votes, defeating Labour's candidate George Hampton.
 Following the election, Watts was appointed as Minister of Climate Change and Minister of Revenue in the National-led coalition government.

+On 24 April 2024, Watts assumed former Minister of Media and Communications Melissa Lee's Cabinet place during a cabinet reshuffle.
+During a cabinet reshuffle that occurred on 19 January 2025, Watts assumed the energy and local government portfolios from Simeon Brown.
+Following a cabinet reshuffle in early April 2026, Watts became the Minister for Auckland.

+Climate Change

-He attended the 2023 United Nations Climate Change Conference (COP28) shortly after he was sworn in, alongside his predecessor James Shaw.
+As Climate Change Minister, he attended the 2023 United Nations Climate Change Conference (COP28) shortly after he was sworn in, alongside his predecessor James Shaw.
 Watts stated that the government would "advocate for the global phase-out of fossil fuels" despite reopening the country to oil and gas exploration.

-On 24 April 2024, Watts assumed former Minister of Media and Communications Melissa Lee's Cabinet place during a cabinet reshuffle.

-As Climate Change Minister, Watts released the Government's climate change strategy on 10 July 2024.
+On 10 July 2024, Watts released the Government's climate change strategy.
 He announced that the Government's climate change strategy would be guided by five pillars: ensuring resilient infrastructure and well-prepared communities, credible markets to support climate transition, abundant and affordable clean energy, climate innovation boosting the economy and nature-based climate change solutions.
 Watts also announced that the Government would begin consultation for its 2024-2030 emissions reduction plan over the next two weeks.
 In early October 2024, Watts appointed senior diplomat Stuart Horne as New Zealand's Climate Change Ambassador.

-During a cabinet reshuffle that occurred on 19 January 2025, Watts assumed the energy and local government portfolios from Simeon Brown.

-On 8 April 2025 Watts, as Climate Change Minister, confirmed that the New Zealand Government would shut down its green investment bank New Zealand Green Investment Finance, citing poor performance.
+On 8 April 2025 Watts confirmed that the New Zealand Government would shut down its green investment bank New Zealand Green Investment Finance, citing poor performance.

-On 25 June 2025, Watts as Climate Change Minister confirmed that New Zealand had withdrawn its associate membership of the Beyond Oil & Gas Alliance (Boga), an alliance of countries and stakeholders formed at a 2021 United Nations climate summit to promote a transition away from fossil fuels at international summits.
+On 25 June 2025, Watts confirmed that New Zealand had withdrawn its associate membership of the Beyond Oil & Gas Alliance (Boga), an alliance of countries and stakeholders formed at a 2021 United Nations climate summit to promote a transition away from fossil fuels at international summits.
 He justified the decision on the grounds that only a small number of countries were involved in Boga, stating "in the context of significance or implications, it doesn't have anything material for this Government."
 Watts also said that remaining in Boga conflicted with the Government's policy of reversing the previous Labour Government's ban on future oil and gas exploration.
 Greens co-leader Chlöe Swarbrick criticised the decision, saying that it would undermine New Zealand's international reputation and relationships.

+A case against Watts, in his role as Minister for Climate Change, was brought to the High Court in March 2026 by Lawyers for Climate Action NZ and the Environmental Law Initiative.
+The case argued that the government's plan to tackle climate change is inherently risky, and that dismantling dozens of climate policies without consulting the public was unlawful.